delabassee/java-lab/lab5-conference-app.md

 * `lab10` : lab 10 starting point, including the lab 5 to 9 solutions
 * `lab11` : all solutions from lab 5 to 10 included

-💡 `lab11` is optional and does not require any code update so there's no solution for this lab.
+💡 Lab 11 and 12 are not based on the sample application.

-Switch to the starting point:
+Switch to the starting point

 ```
 git checkout lab5
 ```